ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Non-normative examples of such data bases are, but not limited to, OracleDB, MongoDB, PostGres, Cassandra, and DynamoDB.*

-[[CR34]>[O8]](#cr34o8) Testability: An example of centralized BPI Stroage that is append-only by restricing writes to a row in a table to one time is the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive test suite, the requirement is testable.
+[[CR34]>[O8]](#cr34o8) Testability: An example of centralized BPI Storage that is append-only by restricting writes to a row in a table to one time is the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive test suite, the requirement is testable.

 ### 7.5.2 BPI Storage: Decentralized Deployment